 Many of us, especially the younger generation, cannot live without a headphone.
 Besides letting us listen to our favourite music without disturbing others (especially when you’re on a train, bus, etc), headphones let music enthusiasts fully enjoy listening to their music and every bit of the instrument played in the background.

 As listening to a headphone is so enjoyable, sometimes we just turn the volume a bit too high.
 Do you know the risks involved when you constantly listen to loud music on your headphone?

 But how loud is too loud?

 In general, any sound louder than 85 to 95 decibels is too loud.
 Listening to any sound louder than 85 decibels over an extended period of time is a risk factor to long-term hearing loss.

-As an audiologist in Penang, we recommend everyone to keep sound levels at somewhere between 60 and 85 decibels to minimize the damage the ear is exposed to.
+As an audiologist in Malaysia, we recommend everyone to keep sound levels at somewhere between 60 and 85 decibels to minimize the damage the ear is exposed to.

 If you want to listen to music at around 100 decibels anyway, restrict your usage to within 15 minutes.
 But remember every individual is different so you should consult your audiologist to know your limits.